 Crittenden, 'A Bibliography of the First Fleet', 238; Ferguson, 171; not in the catalogue of the Hill collection; Wantrup, 16.

-Condition Report: An excellent copy, completely uncut, in good unsophisticated condition, though the paper on the boards of the binding is wearing at edges.
+Condition Report: An excellent copy, completely uncut, in good unsophisticated condition; binding has slight wear at edge of original boards.

 Price (AUD): $18,500.00